andallas/PDXCodeGuild_Capstone/README.md

 - Display high scores and achievements

 **The Game**
+- Control a tank and move through the level
+- Defeat enemies and find power-ups
+- Reach the exit to complete the level

 **Leaderboard**
 - View all-time high scores as well as recent high scores